-When you hear about Brazil, you probably don’t think of snow….or mountains….or skiing.
-For that reason, many people find it quite strange that I, a Brazilian, somehow became a ski and snowboard instructor!
+When you hear about Brazil, you probably don’t think about snow … or mountains … or skiing.
+Therefore, many find it strange that I, a Brazilian, somehow became a ski and snowboard instructor!

-Now, I’m not beginning the article this way to demotivate you, but to encourage you to follow your dream.
-If a Brazilian found a way to spend his winters in spectacular snowy mountains teaching something that he loves to do, there’s no reason why you can’t either.
-You just need the focus, dedication, and sacrifice to save enough to invest in your dreams.
+Now, I’m not starting the article this way to demotivate you, but to encourage you to follow your dream.
+If a Brazilian has found a way to spend his winters in spectacular snowy mountains teaching something he loves, there is no reason why you shouldn’t be able to.
+You just need focus, dedication and sacrifice to save enough to invest in your dreams.

 So, perhaps, the best way to start this article is to actually describe why I, someone from a definitely non-ski and snowboard friendly country, decided to be an instructor.
 If you’re in a hurry, you can skip past this part to find the pros and cons of being an instructor, the steps I actually took to become one, tips on finding jobs, as well as a list of various ski schools around the world.

 How I Decided to Become a Ski and Snowboard Instructor